Clinics Frequently Asked Questions

 Many people come to Amen Clinics seeking a second opinion on scans performed elsewhere.
 While there are some compatibility considerations, we are happy to perform this service.

 To arrange the reading, contact our Imaging Department at (949) 236-8632.
 The patient will need to sign forms authorizing the release of their medical information to their physician.
-The optical disk should be sent to the Newport Beach office to the attention of Nuclear Imaging Coordinator (please see address below).
+The optical disk should be sent to the Orange County Clinic in Costa Mesa, CA to the attention of Nuclear Imaging Coordinator (please see address below).
 Fees are $400 per scan, and must be paid in advance.

 IMPORTANT: you will need to ensure that the scans are compatible with our software, database, and reading protocols.